First Saturday Birding Resumes at Trout Lake Nature Center

-Trout Lake Nature Center in Eustis will resume its first Saturday of the month birding program on Sept.
-5 at 8 a.m.
+Trout Lake Nature Center in Eustis will resume its first Saturday of the month birding program on Sep.5th at 8 a.m.
 Anyone interested in learning more about Lake County birds with a knowledgeable guide is welcome.

 The one-hour program will start from the parking lot and include a walk to the lake.
 Participants are asked to bring their own binoculars and mask and to observe physical distancing.
 Dress for the Florida outdoors in the summertime.